-While far from perfect, ASCAP and BMI provide an efficient way for Owner to play music while ensuring we compensate the songwriters and copyright holders who create it.
+While far from perfect, ASCAP and BMI provide an efficient way for president to play music while ensuring we compensate the songwriters and copyright holders who create it.
 Their blanket licenses, made possible by the decrees, underpin the music licensing system.
 Terminating or sunsetting the decrees would lead to chaos for the entire marketplace, jeopardizing the licensing system as we know it.

 This disruption would make my business a place that is less appealing to my customers and therefore impacting my bottom line.
-Without the decrees in place, the harassment from ASCAP and BMI will only get worse.
-In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.
+We just started 2 mnonths ago with music and paying ascap and BMI.
+We had wanted to do music but did not because of bmi & ascap but finally bit the bullet Without the decrees in place, the harassment from ASCAP and BMI will only get worse. no In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.